antonioalmeida/pony-pubsub/README.md

-# Implementing Publish-Subscriber scenarios using an actor-model programming language.
+# Publish-Subscriber scenarios using an Actor-Model programming language

 We implemented different scenarios (explicited below) using **Pony**.
 From Pony's [website](https://www.ponylang.io/): *"Pony is an open-source, object-oriented, actor-model, capabilities-secure, high-performance programming language."*